-Usually in this part of the book the author says something to the effect that the experts he's mentioned are not to be faulted in the event he screwed something up despite their invaluable help.
-Not this time.
-I did my best.
-If anything is wrong in The Last Dancer it's their fault.
-Particularly Amy Stout, Steve Barnes, David Gerrold, Dorothy Fontana, and Ralph Vincinanza, all of whom are professionals and should have known better.
-The Last Dancer A Tale of the Continuing Time There are no longer "dancers," the possessed.
+My friend Richard Sommers, who died as this edition of the book was being typeset.
+I knew him fifteen years, and have never known a more optimistic, nor perhaps better, man.
+Just being in his presence made me feel better about myself and about the world around me.
+I keep expecting to hear the phone ring and hear that gruff voice on the other end of the line, saying "Hello, groovy" -- which was what he called almost everyone, because in his heart he knew everyone was.
+I miss him.
+"What the head makes cloudy, the heart makes very clear." - Don Henley, The Heart of the Matter THE LAST DANCER A TALE OF THE CONTINUING TIME There are no longer "dancers," the possessed.
 The cleavage of men into actors and spectators is the central fact of our time.
 We are obsessed with heroes who live for us and whom we punish...
-We have metamorphised from a mad body dancing on hillsides to a pair of eyes staring in the dark. -Jim Morrison Prolog: The Dancer In the last hour of sunlight the Dancer fled through the forest covering the base of the mountains.
+We have metamorphised from a mad body dancing on hillsides to a pair of eyes staring in the dark. - Jim Morrison Prolog: The Dancer IN THE LAST hour of sunlight the Dancer fled through the forest covering the base of the mountains.
 The trees were tall, emaciated things of some pale wood, with dull, silver-white leaves.
 They spread themselves thinly but evenly, and in the shadows of approaching night the Dancer could see no more than fifteen or twenty paces ahead at any moment.
 The winds blew cold, growing colder, dropping down below freezing even before the sun had set.
 The Dancer barely noticed except to wonder, briefly, if it might in some way slow the Shield who pursued him.
 If the Shield was Marah, perhaps.
 But the Dancer suspected Marah was dead, and if so, the Shield pursuing him was Dvan.
 Dvan might well notice the cold; he was no Dancer.
 But he would not permit it to stop him.